dbmi-bgm/granite/docs/callers.md

     granite novoCaller -i file.vcf -o file.out.vcf -u file.unrelatedfiles -t file.triofiles --afthr <float> --aftag tag --ppthr <float>

 ### comHet
-comHet is a variant calling algorithm for compound heterozygous mutations.
+comHet is a calling algorithm for compound heterozygous mutations.
 The model uses genotype-level information in pedigree (trio) and VEP-based annotations to call possible compound heterozygous pairs.
 VEP annotations are used to assign variants to genes and transcripts, genotype information allows to refine calls based on inheritance mode.
 Calls are further flagged as "Phased" or "Unphased", where "Phased" means that genotype information supports in-trans inheritance for alternate alleles from parents.

 #### Arguments
 ```text